Denver Broncos vs. Cincinnati Bengals NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Broncos stats and trends

+- Denver has seven wins against the spread in 13 games this season.

-- The Broncos have been favored by 1.5 points or more seven times this season and are 5-2 ATS in those games.
+- The Broncos are 5-2 ATS when favored by 1.5 points or more this season.

-- Denver's games this year have eclipsed the over/under in 23.1% of its opportunities (three times in 13 games with a set point total).
+- Denver's games this year have hit the over on three of 13 set point totals (23.1%).

-- When Denver scores more than 22.5 points, it is 6-1 against the spread and 6-1 overall.
+- Denver is 6-1 against the spread and 6-1 overall this season when the team records more than 22.5 points.

-- In games that Denver amasses more than 349.8 yards, the team is 4-3 against the spread and 4-3 overall.
+- Denver is 4-3 against the spread and 4-3 overall when the team churns out over 349.8 yards.

 - The Broncos have 15 giveaways this season, while the Bengals have 17 takeaways.